Planner/Deliberate vs. Spontaneous Personality Traits

 • Planners are usually great at time management, but may struggle to explore new ideas or possibilities and may need help exploring different ways of doing something (which might actually help get things done faster)

-• Planner types can get upset if they have to complete tasks under pressure or feel they’re behind schedule, so be reassuring and supportive of their desire to get things done while helping them understand that sometimes last-minute tasks are unavoidable.
+• Planner personality types can get upset if they have to complete tasks under pressure or feel they're behind schedule, so be reassuring and supportive of their desire to get things done while helping them understand that sometimes last-minute tasks are unavoidable.

 What is the opposite of a planner personality?